 Translated from the Italian by Frederika Randall

-Riotously funny and subversively philosophical, Italian novelist Giacomo Sartori’s I am God is the diary of the Almighty’s existential crisis that ensues when he falls in love with a human.
+Diabolically funny and subversively philosophical, Italian novelist Giacomo Sartori’s I Am God is the diary of the Almighty’s existential crisis that erupts when he falls in love with a human.

 Paperback List Price: $16.99 • ISBN: 9781632062147 • Publication: 2/5/2019 • 5" x 7.125" • 224 pages • Fiction—Religious Satire / Italian • General Trade • Territory: World English • eBook ISBN: 9781632062154